Skip to main content

 Pre-Wedding Celebrations and Bachelor/Bachelorette Parties

-Pre-wedding festivities typically occur 1-4 weeks before the wedding, costing $300-$3,000 USD per event.
-These celebrations blend Caribbean party culture with traditional family gatherings, involving 10-30 participants for intimate events or 50-100 for larger celebrations.
+Pre-wedding festivities typically occur 1-4 weeks before the wedding.
+These celebrations blend Caribbean party culture with traditional family gatherings.

 Popular pre-wedding activities include: